Jayne Glass

 Short presentation

-I am a geographer with specific interests in land use policy, environmental governance and rural community resilience.
-I have extensive experience of participatory qualitative research, with high policy impact.
+I am a rural and environmental social scientist with specific interests in land use policy, rural governance and community resilience.
+I have extensive experience of qualitative research, with high policy impact.
 I often work with stakeholders within and outside academia, most recently in the LANDPATHS project that focuses on multifunctional landscapes in Sweden.
-In recognition of my postgraduate teaching and supervision, I was Honorary Lecturer at the University of Edinburgh (2016-2024).
+In recognition of my postgraduate teaching and supervision, I was Honorary Lecturer at the University of Edinburgh 2016-2024.

 Keywords